adivakaruni/adivakaruni.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a post-doctoral researcher in Economics at the [University of Bergen](https://www.uib.no/econ]), Norway.
+I am a post-doctoral researcher in economics at the [University of Bergen](https://www.uib.no/econ]), Norway.

 My research explores the economics of: